graphicsdesk/spectate/README.md

 ## Prerequisites

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and make a [GitHub](https://github.com) account.
-Ask Charlotte, Jessica, Jenny or Hong to add you to the graphicsdesk organization.
+Ask Charlotte, Jessica, Jenny or Hong to add you to the graphicsdesk or newsdev organization.

 2. To be able to write to our repositories, set up an SSH key.
 Follow the instructions in the first five sections of [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).